simonescaccia/IoTProject/Evaluation.md

 $$time =  \frac{2.83}{0.9} = 0.32 s$$

-The difference time is 0.476 s, and so for 0.126 s there is a different water.
-But this is valid for 0.9 m.
-Increasing the distance between the two turbines, there will be an higher time and so the observation still holds.
+This is valid for 0.9 m.
+Teoreticallu, increasing the distance between the two turbines, there will be an higher time and so the observation still holds.
+It is needed to do test with higher distance to see if this still holds and if the relationship is linear.

 With this observation, the algorithmic error is not significant, we can approssimate it to zero.